henry2004y/KeyNotes/contents/flr.md

 \frac{\partial^2 E_y}{\partial s^2} + sE_y = 0
 $$

-This is the Airy or Stokes equation (@sec:airy) with the two principal solutions displayed in @fig:flr_airy.
+This is the Airy or Stokes equation (@sec:airy) with the two principal solutions displayed in @fig:airy_flr.
 The solution $Bi(s)$ is unphysical as it implies unlimited growth of $E_y$ behind the turning point at $s=0$.
 Thus $E_y(s) = Ai(s)$ is the required solution.
 The turning point actually is the point of total reflection of the wave field.
 Its appearance can be understood on the following grounds.
 The "effective" local wavenumber in $x$ is given by

 $$
 k_x^2(x, \omega) = \frac{\omega^2}{V_A^2(x)} - k_y^2 - k_z^2